DTegano/NHL-Prediction-using-Machine-Learning/README.md

        'Positive' Class : W
 ```

-As we can see, knowing only 20 of the variables for each yields a very high accuracy.
-In fact, as we see from the validation loss, running additional epochs can easily get this accuracy into the 98-99% range.
+As we can see, knowing only 14 of the variables for each yields a very high accuracy - and this is without even optimizing my model.
+Based on the validation loss, running additional epochs with more/less neurons and hidden layers can likely get this accuracy into the 98-99% range.

+So what does this mean?
+Well, perhaps there is an additional step to predicting sport games.
+Prior to predicting the results for each game, it may be helpful to first predict certain variable values for each game.
+While this is no easy task, I've proven that predicting the correct variable values for each game can, in fact, predict the outcome of the game at a reasonable accuracy.